Ulan Bator

 (Clicka qua per la versione Italiana)

-Ulan Bator is a French ensemble led by guitarist Amaury Cambuzat.
-Quirky and austere compositions such as Haupstadt and Radio Disco already defined their brand of progressive-rock on debut album Ulan Bator (Les Disques Du Soleil, 1994), but the band came into its own with the all-instrumental mini-album 2 Degrees (Les Disques Du Solei) that defined their style as a synthesis of post-rock (loud echoes of Slint in Polaire), new wave (intimations of Chrome in Episcope and D-Press TV), and German rock of the 1970s (shades of Can and Faust in Sea-Room and Silence).
-The two discs will be later summarized on Polaire (CPI, 1998).
+The band came into its own with the all-instrumental mini-album 2 Degrees (Les Disques Du Soleil, 1996) that defined their style as a synthesis of post-rock (loud echoes of Slint in the dejected and incoherent doodling of Polaire), new wave (intimations of Chrome in the bacchanal of D-Press TV), and German rock of the 1970s (shades of Can in the brainy and jazzy Silence).
+The two recordings will be later summarized on Polaire (CPI, 1998).

 OK KO (Ursula Minor, 2002) offers eight "alternative" versions of those tracks.